27 MARCH – 15 APRIL 2019

 Day 3, 29th March 2019.
 Jigme Dorji National Park and Yellow-rumped Honeyguide

-After breakfast we made our way north for a walk in the Jigme Dorji National Park.
-A couple kilometers before the gate we found a couple active bee hives and sure enough, it wasn’t long before we had our first Yellow-rumped Honeyguide.
+After breakfast we made our way north for a walk in Jigme Dorji National Park.
+A few kilometers before the gate we found a couple of active bee hives, and, sure enough, it wasn’t long before we saw our first Yellow-rumped Honeyguide.
 Similar to the African honeyguides in the genus Indicator, this species also primarily feeds on beeswax.
-Here we also encountered Long-tailed Minivit as well as a small party of Bar-throated Minla.
-In the national park itself we once again picked up Brown Dipper and the usual redstart species.
-It was all to brief but we did manage to get a glimpse of a Eurasian Hoopoe.
+Here we also encountered Long-tailed Minivet as well as a small party of Bar-throated Minlas.
+In the national park itself we picked up Brown Dipper again and found the usual redstart species.
+It was all too brief, but we did manage to get a glimpse of a Eurasian Hoopoe.

-A walk that evening after a lovely Bhutanese dinner produced the goods; Collared Scops Owl and Grey Nightjar visuals at close range were more than we could have dreamed of!
+A walk that evening after a lovely Bhutanese dinner produced the goods: Collared Scops Owl and Grey Nightjar visuals at close range were more than we could have dreamed of!

 Day 7, 2nd April 2019.
 Birding the spectacular mountain passes of Zhemgang

-The Spotted Elachura used to be called Spotted Wren-Babbler but has recently been moved into a family of its own.
+Spotted Elachura used to be called Spotted Wren-Babbler but has recently been moved into a family of its own.